typical000/jss-expand/docs/index.md

   transition: opacity 200ms, width 300ms;
   ```

-1. ### Fallbacks are supported.
+### Fallbacks are supported.

-  JSS has a [fallbacks api](https://github.com/cssinjs/jss/blob/master/docs/json-api.md#fallbacks) which is supported by jss-expand.
+  JSS has a [fallbacks api](https://github.com/cssinjs/jss/blob/master/docs/json-api.md#fallbacks) which is also supported.

   ```js
   button: {